Blaine Robison, M.A.

 The Willingness of God

-The only place in the apostolic writings where the subject of God's will arises in connection with healing is the request of a leper to Yeshua (Mark 1:40).
-The leper makes an interesting statement, "If you are willing, you can make me clean."
-In spite of Yeshua's record of healing, the leper was not convinced that God's healing grace would be extended to him.
-He should have realized that God sent His Son to heal.
-Yet, in this one and only case where the willingness of Yeshua (and thus of God) was questioned, Yeshua replied "I am willing" (Mark 1:41) and healed the man.
+The only place in the apostolic writings where the subject of God's will arises in connection with healing is the request presented to Yeshua by a man afflicted with skin disease (Mark 1:40).
+The man makes an interesting statement, "If you are willing, you can make me clean."
+To the afflicted man Yeshua's willingness was the most essential factor in being healed.
+No doctor or priest would dare touch a man with a skin disease.
+Yeshua was able to heal, but would he dare to touch a skin disease?
+Yeshua replied "I am willing" (Mark 1:41) and healed the man.
 Indeed every person who came to Yeshua for help with a physical problem went home healed (Matt 4:23f; 8:16; 9:35; 14:14; 15:30; 19:2; 21:14).
 Yeshua still asks the question He put to the blind man, "What do you want me to do for you" (Matt 20:31-33).

 Why People Aren't Healed